 — The Legend of Sleepy Hollow by Washington Irving

 open/close all folders

 - Sleepy Hollow, natch.
-Not so much in the original legend, since in that version a) Ichabod believes the story, and b) it was a hoax.
+Not so much in the original legend, since in that version 1.
+Ichabod believes the story, and 2. it was (probably) a hoax.

 - The Blair Witch Project: The three leads are pursuing what they initially think to be just a local legend that happens to make a really neat ghost story, but as the Worst Camping Trip Ever progresses, they come to realize that a) the Blair Witch is in the woods with them, and b) she intends them to never leave.
 This causes breakdowns both mental and relationship-wise once their intended fate becomes clear.

 - In The Mothman Prophecies, John Klein, a journalist, investigates a mothlike creature roaming in Point Pleasant, West Virginia.
 The usual glowing eyes, mauled livestock, scratched tree bark reported from townsfolk and cops...So those phone calls and dreamlike predictions coming from this so called Mothman?
 They're real.
 I know what's in that drawer.
 Chapstick.